Doncaster Hill Recycled Water Project

 Protecting open space and amenity

-Stage 1 of the project, which related to identifying the location for the treatment plant, was completed in late 2017.
+Stage 1 of the project, which related to identifying the location for the Plant, was completed in late 2017.

 What is the Recycled Water Scheme?